argoswamii/Ecommerce-Dashbord/README.md

 ### `npm install`

-To install all the dependency fro the project.
+To install download all the dependency fro the project.

 ### `npm start`